driftingpixels/driftai/README.md

 # Drift AI Chatbot
-This website enables you to talk to Drift AI
+This website enables you to talk to Drift AI powered by Gemini